lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 be updated on a periodic basis.
-The certificates NewWithNew, NewWithOld, and OldWithNew (see {{sect-4.4.1}}) MAY be issued by the CA to aid existing end entities who hold the current self-signed CA certificate (OldWithOld) to transition securely to the new self- signed CA certificate (NewWithNew), and to aid new end entities who will hold NewWithNew to acquire OldWithOld securely for verification of existing data.
+The certificates NewWithNew, NewWithOld, and OldWithNew (see {{sect-4.4.1}}) MAY be issued by the CA to aid existing end entities who hold the current self-signed CA certificate (OldWithOld) to transition securely to the new self-signed CA certificate (NewWithNew), and to aid new end entities who will hold NewWithNew to acquire OldWithOld securely for verification of existing data.